szczyglis-dev/py-gpt/README.md

 ```

 All models are specified in the configuration file `models.json`, which you can customize.
-This file is located in your working directory.
+This file is located in the base profile/application workdir and is not affected by a project data-workdir override.
 You can add new models provided directly by `OpenAI API` (or compatible), `Google Gen AI API`, `Anthropic API`, `xAI API`, and those supported by `LlamaIndex` or `Ollama` to this file.
 Configuration for LlamaIndex in placed in `llama_index` key.

 You can import new models by manually editing `models.json` or by using the model importer in the `Config -> Models -> Import` menu.